 where RBBWPoffset-add is provided by additionalPRBOffset, if provided; otherwise, RBBWPoffset-add=0.

-If a UE is not provided initialUplinkBWP-RedCap in UplinkConfigCommonSIB and does not have dedicated PUCCH resource configuration, the UE transmits PUCCH with HARQ-ACK information as described in clause 9.2.1 using a PUCCH resource set provided by pucch-ResourceCommon-RedCap if pucch-ResourceCommon-RedCap is present or by pucch-ResourceCommon if pucch-ResourceCommon-RedCap is absent.
+If a UE is not provided initialUplinkBWP-RedCap in UplinkConfigCommonSIB and does not have dedicated PUCCH resource configuration, the UE transmits PUCCH with HARQ-ACK information as described in clause 9.2.1 using a PUCCH resource set provided by pucch-ResourceCommonRedCap if pucch-ResourceCommonRedCap is present or by pucch-ResourceCommon if pucch-ResourceCommonRedCap is absent.
 For an initial DL BWP provided by initialDownlinkBWP-RedCap in DownlinkConfigCommonSIB, if a UE in RRC_IDLE state or in RRC_INACTIVE state monitors PDCCH according to Type1-PDCCH CSS set and does not monitor PDCCH according to Type2-PDCCH CSS set, the UE does not expect the initial DL BWP to include SS/PBCH blocks and the CORESET with index 0.

 *** Unchanged text is omitted ***